-- Wellness Area.
-The wellness area features an indoor pool, an outdoor whirlpool, a steam bath sauna, a finnish sauna, a snack area (with cookies), and a spacious relaxation room.
+Wellness Area.
+The wellness area features an indoor pool, an outdoor whirlpool, a steam bath, a Finnish sauna, a snack area (with cookies), and a spacious relaxation room.

 “Off the Beaten Path.”
 When people visit Val Gardena for the first time, they usually flock to Ortisei.
 However, if you stay in Dorfhotel Beludei, you have easy access to hidden gems like Monte Pic and the Baita Seurasas mountain hut.
 The trail to both of these destinations starts directly behind the hotel.

-- View of Sassolungo.
-Mount Sassolungo/Langkofel is clearly visible from the hotel bedrooms, whirlpool, and the wellness resting room.
+View of Sassolungo.
+Mount Sassolungo/Langkofel is clearly visible from the hotel bedrooms, whirlpool, and the wellness relaxation room.